 Ads generally: No, no, no. No ads, display or otherwise.

 No pop ups: I know, I know, they work.
 I hate them.
-So they won’t be on Legal Nomads.
+So I don’t have any.

 The Ups and Downs of Long-Term Travel